-0.175 g of each crude and alkaloid extract was dissolved in 15 ml of 95 ° ethanol (SIGMA-ALDRCH) in an Erlenmeyer flask.
+0.175 g of each crude and alkaloid extract was dissolved in 15 ml of 95° ethanol (SIGMA-ALDRCH) in an Erlenmeyer flask.
 In another Erlenmeyer flask containing 5 ml of the 1N hydrochloric acid solution (R.P.
 PROLABO), 1.82 g of thiosemicarbazide (SIGMA-ALDRCH) were dissolved and stirred gently until complete dissolution The contents of the Erlenmeyer flasks were then mixed in a 100 ml flask kept on a non-heating magnetic stirrer (BIOBLOCK AM 3000 D).
 The reaction was allowed to continue for 45 to 60 minutes (or even 2 hours).
-After the filtration of the heterogeneous mixture, the crystals obtained were dried and recrystallized in ethanol at 95°.
+After the filtration of the heterogeneous mixture, the crystals obtained were dried and recrystallized in ethanol at 95°C.

-Larval toxicity test:
+Larval toxicity test

-The test was carried out against Artemia salina Leach by the method of8 and has proposed in the literature as a simple biological assay method for the evaluation of the preliminary toxicity of active natural products.
+The test was carried out against A. salina Leach by the method as followed in a previous study and has proposed in the literature as a simple biological assay method for the evaluation of the preliminary toxicity of active natural products.
 The eggs of Artenia salina were incubated in seawater until hatching of the young larvae (48 hours).
 Then, a series of solutions of each crude extract tested at different concentrations and gradual were prepared.
 A defined number of larvae (16) were introduced into each solution.
 All solutions and the control solution containing no active substance were left stirring for 24 hours.
 Microscopic counting of the number of dead larvae in each solution was used to evaluate the toxicity of the solution.
-In the case, where there were dead larvae in the control medium, the data were corrected by the Abbott formula:% death = [(test - control) / control)] x 100.
-The data (dose-response) are transformed by logarithm and the LC50 was determined by linear regression.
-Trials were performed in triplicate.
+In the case, where there were dead larvae in the control medium, the data were corrected by the Abbott formula: